rthalley/dnspython/doc/resolver-class.rst

       an IPv4 or IPv6 address, or an https URL.

       This field is actually a property, and returns a tuple as of dnspython 2.4.
-      Assigning this this field converts any strings into ``dns.nameserver.Nameserver`` instances.
+      Assigning this field converts any strings into ``dns.nameserver.Nameserver`` instances.

    .. attribute:: search